BITPlan/can4eve/README.md

 * an Android version is in preparation.

 Since Apple does not support Java on the iPhone and since Microsoft does not support Java on some of its environments can4eve would have to be ported to run in these environments.
-Currently there are no plans to work around this.
+We have obtained a free gluon license to try this out.

 ## Where to find more info
 ### Wiki